blastpad/BlastPad/README.md

   - Setup PHP on your local computer if you don't already have it.
    - If you don't have PHP set up on your local computer, the easiest way to get setup is by downloading and installing XAMPP from https://www.apachefriends.org/index.html .

-  - Download the code.
+  - Download the BlastPad code.
    - Go to http://blastpad.github.io/BlastPad/
    - Click the button that says "Download ZIP".

-  - Unzip your code and place it in Xampp's htdocs folder, it's usually something like c://xampp/htdocs/.
+  - Unzip your code and place it in your htdocs folder.
+If you are using XAMPP, it's usually something like c://xampp/htdocs/.

   - Run your XAMPP control panel to start Apache and mySQL.
-   - Then go to your browser and type http://localhost/blastpad where blastpad is the name of the folder you unzipped.
+   - Then go to your browser and type http://localhost/blastpad where blastpad is the name of the folder you unzipped to.

   - Create a new database on your server.
-   - Import the file "database.sql" from the directory "blastpad_source/vendor/blastpad/0.0.5/sql" into your database.
+   - Import the file "database.sql" from the directory "blastpad_source\0.1.0\sql" (where 0.1.0 is your BlastPad version) into your database.

   - Follow the instructions below on "How to Customize".